 5. Be careful of how you discuss the past.

 While not off-limits, the past can be hurtful to someone with dementia.
 Saying things like “You remember so and so,” can make them feel like they are disappointing you when they can’t remember.
 Instead, you can incorporate the past in ways that will make them feel helpful.
 Ask them for advice, for example, and this will make them feel needed.

 6. Help your loved one become comfortable with their memory loss.

 When they are frustrated about forgetting something, make a joke about how you have the same problem.
 Try to be engaged with the story they are telling, even if it doesn’t make sense, or they get details wrong.

 7. Try to have the least amount of outbursts.

 One way of doing that is not arguing with them when they are upset.
 Try to remember empathy as you interact with them.
 They may feel like you are not taking them seriously or invading their space.
 Try to convey to them that you understand, but you both need to work through this together.
 If you can, try to be as calm as possible because the interactions are more emotional; your loved one may mimic your anger, not knowing what else to do.

 8. At the same time, don’t be afraid of outbursts either.

-Outbursts may help your loved one communicate something is bothering them, if you shut down, you miss that chance to connect.
+Outbursts may help your loved one communicate something that is bothering them.
+If you shut down, you miss that chance to connect.
 Ways to get through an outburst is, once again, listening to them.
-You can also redirect the conversation, and even sometimes getting up can dispel the anger.
-The only bright side with dementia is that if they are angry, in a few minutes they won’t remember and be happy to see you.
+You can also redirect the conversation, and even sometimes, getting up can dispel the anger.
+The only bright side with dementia is that if they are angry, in a few minutes, they might forget and be happy to see you